9 Tested Strategies to Improve Your Abandoned Cart Emails [+ 16 Examples]

 Are you asking for too much info on checkout?
 STOP IT.

-- Add a Google Analytics event, a more sophisticated tool to gather this kind of information.
+This is a more sophisticated tool to gather information about shopping cart abandonment.
 It will allow you to track all ‘Add to cart’ events.

 Once you collect the user data for at least a month, calculate your current cart abandonment rate.

-Here’s a simple formula to help you count cart abandonment in you online store:
+Formula to help you count cart abandonment in you online store

 (A -B) / A